-So just how can we integrate technology into parenting and model smart usage?
-We did some digging and found that the experts have some advice for parenting in a world of screens.
+How can we integrate technology into parenting and model smart usage?
+The experts have some advice for parenting in a world of screens.

-Read our article on how to help your child with digital learning.
+Read our article on how to help your child navigate digital learning.

 … and balance

 It’s true that in our pixelated, powered-up world, mobile technology, social media and online communities are fundamental to the way we communicate, learn and develop.
-But parents need to know what it means to be a good digital role model, says Heather Cabot, web life editor at Yahoo!
-“We have to get a handle on this because there’s no going back,” says Cabot.
+However, parents need to know what it means to be a good digital role model, says author Heather Cabot.
+“We have to get a handle on this because there’s no going back,” she says.
 “Our children will never know a time they couldn’t watch an erupting volcano on YouTube.”

 Read our article on how parents can help by being social media-savvy